valence-rs/valence/tools/download_vanilla_server/README.md

 java -jar server.jar nogui
 ```

 to start the server.
+You'll have to agree to the EULA manually in `eula.txt`.

 You can then run

 ```bash
 cargo r -p packet_inspector